jscheuble/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference is that .map returns a new array, while .forEach does not return anything unless we explicitly ask it to.

 2. What is the difference between a function and a method?
+A method is a function within an object.
+Methods are always functions, but functions are not always methods.

 3. What is closure?
+Closure is when a function within a function has access to variables on the outer function scope.
+If the inner function does not house a variable, it can check the outer functions for that variable.

 4. Describe the four rules of the 'this' keyword.
+a) Implicit binding: When the function is invoked, the object to the left of the dot is bound to the 'this' keyword.
+b) Explicit binding: when we explicitly pass 'this' binding to our function using .call, .apply or .bind
+c) New binding: when you create a new object using the 'new' keyword, this will point to that new object.
+d) Window binding: if none of the above rules apply, the 'this' keyword will point to the window object, which we want to avoid.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is absolutely necessary in order to access the properties and methods of the parent class we are extending.

 ## Project Set up